Bshar-Bkaya/AnimationTemplate_withExample_/README.md

-i took the animating objects using the threads way from <a href=" http://zetcode.com/javagames/ ">this tutorial</a>.
+i took the animating objects using the threads way from this tutorial http://zetcode.com/javagames/